- 12 wines

 Wine is my hobby as well as my job.
 There is a special satisfaction working with wine - it is alive!

 "I am a largely self taught winemaker, with a trade qualification and not a wine science degree.
-Currently, I am a 'Master of Wine' student and hope to have a first attempt at the exam in June 2013.

 My Dad (Alan Plunkett), first planted vines in 1968 - the year I was born.
 My first vintage was as a cellar hand in 1986 dragging hoses at Tisdalls' winery in Echuca.
 After studying economics at university I came home in 1991 to look after the emerging Plunkett wine business.
 I captained this business, Plunkett Wines, for 14 years before becoming Chief Winemaker at Plunkett Fowles in 2005.
 During my 6 years at Plunkett Fowles some thousand of tonnes were crushed and wine was sent around the world.

 I now take great pleasure in working with my wife, Bronwyn Dunwoodie, in our new start business Wine by Sam, making wine from all around our home state (Victoria), and with a keen eye open to make a red wine which can live for 30 years from fruit grown on the family vineyard in the Strathbogie Ranges of Central Victoria.